dillonhuff/scg/README.md

 ```

-### Finding a rotation from point vector onto another
+### Finding a rotation from one vector onto another

 ```cpp
 point from(1, 0, 0);